MichaelCurrin/coding-blog/_posts/2023-12-24-ai-language-teacher.md

 Are you interested in learning about the country you're in and how the culture?
 Ask the AI to give you some informative content about food, places, shopping, and so on.

 ```
-I move to the Netherlands!
+I moved to the Netherlands!
 Give me a sentence talking about must-see attractions, food, and culture.
 Write it in Dutch and make it easy for a beginner to understand.
 Give me the English in brackets afterwards.
 ```

 > _"Ik wil graag de molens in Kinderdijk zien, de stroopwafels proeven en de Nederlandse cultuur ervaren!"
 (I want to see the windmills in Kinderdijk, taste the stroopwafels, and experience Dutch culture!)_